apache/beam/learning/prompts/documentation-lookup/13_advanced_splittable_dofn.md

 Prompt:
-What is Splittable DoFn in Apache Beam?
+What is a splittable `DoFn` in Apache Beam?

 Response:
 A splittable `DoFn` (SDF) is a generalization of [`DoFn`](https://beam.apache.org/documentation/programming-guide/#pardo) that lets you process elements in a non-monolithic way.
-A splittable `DoFn` makes it easier to create complex, modular I/O connectors in Beam .
+A splittable `DoFn` makes it easier to create complex, modular I/O connectors in Apache Beam.
 When you apply a splittable `DoFn` to an element, the runner can split the element’s processing into smaller tasks.
 You can checkpoint the processing of an element, and you can split the remaining work to yield additional parallelism.

 At a high level, an SDF is responsible for processing element and restriction pairs.
 A restriction represents a subset of work that would have been necessary to have been done when processing the element.